facebookexperimental/Recoil/docs/docs/guides/asynchronous-data-queries.md

 Recoil provides a way to map state and derived state to React components via a data-flow graph.
 What's really powerful is that the functions in the graph can also be asynchronous.
 This makes it easy to use asynchronous functions in synchronous React component render functions.
 Recoil allows you to seamlessly mix synchronous and asynchronous functions in your data-flow graph of selectors.
 Simply return a Promise to a value instead of the value itself from a selector `get` callback, the interface remains exactly the same.
 Because these are just selectors, other selectors can also depend on them to further transform the data.

 Selectors can be used as one way to incorporate asynchronous data into the Recoil data-flow graph.
 Please keep in mind that selectors represent pure functions: For a given set of inputs they should always produce the same results (at least for the lifetime of the application).
 This is important as selector evaluations may execute one or more times, may be restarted, and may be cached.
 Because of this, selectors are a good way to model read-only DB queries where repeating a query provides consistent data.
-If you are looking to synchronize local and server state, then please see [Asynchronous State Sync](/docs/guides/asynchronous-state-sync) or [State Persistence](/docs/guides/persistence).
+For mutable data check out [Query Refresh](#query-refresh), or if you are looking to synchronize local and server state, then please see [Asynchronous State Sync](/docs/guides/asynchronous-state-sync) or [State Persistence](/docs/guides/persistence).

 ## Synchronous Example